christopherkenny/conf/README.md

 # Conference Slides

-This repo is a link to slides, typically powerpoints on sharepoint.
+This repo is a link to slides, typically PowerPoints on SharePoint.

 ## Presentation links for APSA 2023